 - Elemental Hair: Not only in the yellow = electricity sense, but literally as well.
 Deleted dialogue from the Japanese game indicates that the reason he can zap tagged targets with his Flashfield are because his Dart Bullets contain needles made from his hair.

-- Eleventh Hour Superpower: His level of power skyrockets after Joule/Lumen merges with him; enough to even eclipse Asimov.
+- Eleventh Hour Superpower: His level of power skyrockets near the end of the game after Joule/Lumen merges with him; enough to even eclipse Asimov.